-As Mueller speaks, Trump attacks, lobs baseless claims
+Trump, allies engage in early crowing over Mueller testimony

 Trump over the last week had been speculating with confidants about how the hearings would go.
 And while he expressed no worry that Mueller would reveal anything damaging, Trump was irritated that the former special counsel was being given the national stage, according to two Republicans close to the White House.
 They spoke on condition of anonymity because they were not authorized to speak publicly about private conversations.

-Long aware of the power of televised images, Trump seethed to one adviser that he was annoyed Democrats would be given a tool to ramp up their investigations — and that cable networks would have new footage of Mueller to play on loop.
+Wary of Americans being captivated by finally hearing Mueller speak at length, Trump seethed to one adviser that he was annoyed Democrats would be given a tool to ramp up their investigations — and that cable networks would have new footage of Mueller to play on loop.

+In the hearing’s opening minutes, short, direct questioning from House Judiciary Committee Chairman Rep. Jerrold Nadler, D-N.Y., yielded soundbite-ready answers from Mueller, who stated that he could not clear the president of any wrongdoing.
+But under further questioning from members of both parties, Mueller’s answers were more slow and hesitant.

 Though the probe did not result in charges of criminal conspiracy or obstruction, there has been growing concern among those close to the president that Mueller’s appearance could push undecided or reluctant Democrats toward impeachment.
+But at least early on, the president’s allies seemed happy with the results.

+Kellyanne Conway, senior counselor to the president, tweeted “Drop the Mic” over a video clip of Mueller reading from his opening statement that “The investigation did not establish that members of the Trump campaign conspired with the Russian government in its election interference activities.”

+Tim Murtagh, the campaign’s communications director, tweeted, “It was never anything but a witch hunt!”

 The president had a light schedule Wednesday morning during Mueller’s testimony.
 Later in the day he was headed to West Virginia for a closed evening fundraiser.

-Before Wednesday, the nation had heard the special counsel speak only once — for nine minutes — since his appointment in May 2017.
+Aides suggested that he would speak to reporters and directly respond to Mueller when the president left the White House.

 Lemire reported from New York.